-Hi there, I’m Lori.
-I do the writing, recipe development and photography here at My Quiet Kitchen.
-I’ve always loved food and cooking, and going vegan only intensified that love!
-I’ve been vegan since 2011 and have passionately explored everything from oil-free, whole-food recipes to homemade vegan cheeses and decadent desserts.
+Hi!
+I'm Lori.
+I do the writing, recipe development, and photography here at My Quiet Kitchen.
+I've always loved food and cooking, and going vegan only intensified that love!
+I've been vegan since 2011 and have passionately explored everything from oil-free, whole-food recipes to homemade vegan cheeses and decadent desserts.
 I want to help others feel comfortable and empowered in the kitchen, discovering that same excitement and joy for cooking with plants.

 About the Recipes: